 These days, some folks continue carrying the musical torch in Red River.
 Just about any night of the week you can walk into a saloon and catch Mike Addington and his band singing some of the finest folk and country standards ever sung.
 And as sure as the moon shines, there’s always gonna be someone younger and sharper.
 Jed Zimmerman and his breed of southern folk picking songs seems to fill those shoes today.
 There’s another fella named Max Gomez who’s been playing around Red for a few years now, and he’s doing well.
 Made him a record for Warner Bros.
 When the younger generation is growing from a solid foundation, they somehow make it look easy.

 All that said, there really is only one chief today of the Red River Folk scene and that’s Steve Heglund.
 Steve has lived and worked in Red River for many, many moons and has been the number one dog in our fight for good live music.
 Currently he operates five music venues in little old Red River and puts forth a great deal of hard work in keeping the music alive.

-So remember that you are invited to join us at the second annual Red River Folk Festival September 22nd, 23rd, & 24th.
+So remember that you are invited to join us at the Red River Folk Festival in September.
 There ain’t a better time to be in northern New Mexico.
 You’ll get to see the Aspencade Arts & Crafts Fair and 360 panoramic views of the mountains covered in fall foliage.
 The weather will be warm and sunny during the day and cool and calm at night.
 Come for the fresh air alone.
 Stay and be part of a musical heritage and help keep this music alive.

 You could say that our whole vision for the Red River Folk Festival is to keep the music alive.
 The tradition of great songs and great performances.
 The one time memories of impromptu sing-alongs that will never happen again.
 To keep the torch lit for generations to come.
 To make music of the folk, for the folk, and by the folk.